"De" to "Del" Obituaries

 Regiment under Capt.
 Wood of Dansville.
 Mr. Dedrick was a young man of

-excellent character whose mind was early impressed with the teachings of a kind christian mother
+mind was early impressed with the teachings of a kind christian mother

 who has long since passed to her heavenly home.
 Losing parental